Be Smart - Know what to flush

 Many new products, such as wipes, claim to be flushable.
 However, that doesn't mean they're treatable in our wastewater system.
 The fact is, some things should NEVER be flushed down the toilet or washed down the drain.

-Here's what you know to protect your home's plumbing, your community's collection and treatment system and your environment:
+Here's what you should know to protect your home's plumbing, your community's collection and treatment system and your environment:

 Cleaning rags, reinforced paper towels, baby diapers and wipes, feminine hygiene products, surgical or medical bandages and tubing, pads and prescription drugs don't belong in the toilet or in the municipal wastewater treatment system.
 Flushing these can clog your plumbing and cause big damage at your home or miles down the line.